yugabyte/yugabyte-db/docs/content/latest/admin/ysqlsh.md

 ##### IGNOREEOF

-If set to `1` or less, sending an EOF character (usually **Control+D**) to an interactive session of `ysqlsh` will terminate the application.
+If set to `1` or less, sending an EOF character (usually **Control+D**) to an interactive session of `ysqlsh` terminates the application.
 If set to a larger numeric value, that many consecutive EOF characters must be typed to make an interactive session terminate.
 If the variable is set to a non-numeric value, it is interpreted as `10`.
 The default is `0`.

 {{< note title="Note" >}}